EthanCai/programming-learning-notes/projects-part-3.md

 - [Memcached](http://memcached.org/): Free & open source, high-performance, distributed memory object caching system, generic in nature, but intended for use in speeding up dynamic web applications by alleviating database load.
 Memcached is an in-memory key-value store for small chunks of arbitrary data (strings, objects) from results of database calls, API calls, or page rendering.
 Memcached is simple yet powerful.
 Its simple design promotes quick deployment, ease of development, and solves many problems facing large data caches.
 Its API is available for most popular languages.
 - [twemproxy](https://github.com/twitter/twemproxy): A fast, light-weight proxy for memcached and redis
 - [shared cache](http://www.sharedcache.com/cms/homepage.aspx): high performance distributed and replication cache system built for .Net applications running in server farms.
 - [Infinispan](http://infinispan.org): Infinispan is a distributed in-memory key/value data store with optional schema, available under the Apache License 2.0.
 It can be used both as an embedded Java library and as a language-independent service accessed remotely over a variety of protocols (HotRod, REST, Memcached and WebSockets).
 It offers advanced functionality such as transactions, events, querying and distributed processing.
+- [Apache Ignite](https://ignite.incubator.apache.org/): Apache Ignite In-Memory Data Fabric is a high-performance, integrated and distributed in-memory platform for computing and transacting on large-scale data sets in real-time, orders of magnitude faster than possible with traditional disk-based or flash technologies.

 ## NoSQL Database